 Identifying the Calling User

-When sending or receiving a dialog-initiating request, SIP entities involved in session peering MUST identify the verified calling user, when available, in the P-Asserted-Identity header field.
-When available, and the calling user is known, the identity MUST be included in the From header field.
-The identity MUST be populated using the telephone-subscriber syntax form of the SIP URI as described above in Section 5.2.3.
+When sending a dialog-initiating or standalone request, SIP entities involved in session peering MUST identify the verified calling user, when available, in the P-Asserted-Identity header field.
+When available, and the calling user is known, and the calling user has not requested anonymity, the identity MUST be included in the From header field.
+If the calling user has requested anonymity, the originating network MAY anonymize the content of the FROM header as specified in RFC-3261.
+A non-anonymized identity MUST be populated using the telephone-subscriber syntax form of the SIP URI as described above in Section 5.2.3.

 Numbering & Addressing